noahleft/boost_serialization/README.md

 The repo is used to document the example usage of serialization.

+Some issues happened on real case.

+For example,
-Some issue happens on real case.
-For example, the memorization is to resovle the call stack overflow issue.
+- The memorization is to resovle the call stack overflow while serializing very deep linked list data.